globaleaks/whistleblowing-software/README.md

 To learn how to setup your own GlobaLeaks platform, look at the [wiki documentation] (https://github.com/globaleaks/GlobaLeaks/wiki).

 ## Community and support
-If you need help with the software write your inquiry to the GlobaLeaks [Mailing List] (https://lists.ghserv.net/mailman/listinfo/globaleaks-talk): globaleaks-talk@lists.globaleaks.org
+If you need support with the software subscribe and participate to the [GlobaLeaks Mailing List] (https://lists.ghserv.net/mailman/listinfo/globaleaks-talk).

-If instead you need to contact us privately to get feedback on a specific whistleblowing project and involve us as Hermes Center, please [contact us directly](http://logioshermes.org/home/about-mission/contacts/), we'd love to help you out!
+If instead you need private support by the Hermes Center on a specific whistleblowing project you can [contact us directly](https://hermescenter.org/home/about-mission/contacts/), we'd love to help you out!

 Other resources:
 * [Development mailing list](https://lists.ghserv.net/mailman/listinfo/globaleaks-dev).